lizard123137/spring-react-fullstack-app/README.md

 This is a fullstack web app I am making for one of my classes.

-The idea is to create a website for a band to host their upcomming events as well as their music and their about page.
-The app should also have a CMS for managing the content.
+The current idea for the application is to create a real time group chat application.

 Tech stack:
 - Drogon - Used to build the backend